gonzomir/quiz/readme.txt

 To let you see the question as it appears to other visitors, and to not unnecessarily interfere with caching systems.

 == Changelog ==

+= 1.4.0 =
+    * Improved accessibility by removing `tabindex` from form fields.
+    * Improved escaping and sanitization.

 = 1.3.2 =
     * by SR